durban/choam/README.md

         ... // use `ar`
     }
     ```
+- As a special case of the previous point: no object identity tests (`eq`) are performed
+  to recover static type information of objects provided by the library
 - References passed to the library are non-`null`:
   - The library usually dereferences the references passed to it without defensive `null` checks.
   - On the JVM (and Scala Native), this works as expected: if something is `null`,